On the matroidal path ideals: limit depth of

-Therefore, to compute the limit depth of $t$-path ideal of complete $r$-partite graphs, it is enough to compute the number of vertices and the number of connected components in their linear relation graphs.
+Therefore, to compute the limit depth of $t$-path ideals of complete $r$-partite graphs, it is enough to compute the number of vertices and the number of connected components in their linear relation graphs.

 \begin{Remark} In \cite[Proposition 2.1]{HH2}, it is shown that for any graded ideal $I$, the $\depth (S/I^k)$ is a non-increasing function of $k$ if all powers of $I$ have a linear resolution.
-This is indeed the case for polymatroidal ideals.
-Therefore, one concludes the following: if limit depth of a polymatroidal ideal is $s$ and the $k$ is the smallest integer for which $\depth(S/I^k)=s$, then $\dstab (I)=k$. \end{Remark}
+This is indeed the case for matroidal ideals.
+Therefore, one concludes the following: if limit depth of a matroidal ideal is $s$ and the $k$ is the smallest integer for which $\depth(S/I^k)=s$, then $\dstab (I)=k$. \end{Remark}